30 Accounting Interview Questions and Sample Answers

 1. What does it mean to be an accountant?

 Sample answer: An accountant is an essential function of a business.
-Without the accounting function and accounting application applied to a business, the organization and the operators of the business can suffer losses or financial burdens at the end of each quarter or fiscal year.
-The accounting concept is the act of recording financial activity in order to report and review the status and health of a business.
+Without the accounting function and accounting application applied to a business.
+The organization and business operators can suffer losses.
+Or financial burdens at the end of each quarter or fiscal year.
+The accounting concept is the act of recording financial activity to report and review the status and health.

 2. Why is accounting important to a business?

-Sample answer: Accounting is important to the business because it alleviates a heavy burden on the operators to track accounting principles and accounting functions in the business.
-If the operators were to track the accounting needs of the business, the regular service providing or product development of the business would be slowed.
+Sample answer: Accounting is important to the business because it alleviates a heavy burden on the operators to track accounting principles and accounting functions.
+If the operators were to track the business's accounting needs, the regular service providing or product development of the business would get slowed.